-Founded in 1946 by the Federal Government, the Veterans Affairs Voluntary Service (VAVS) program assists veteran patients through volunteer work in community-based volunteer programs, hospital wards, nursing homes, VA Medical Centers, and veteran outreach centers.
+Founded in 1946 by the Federal Government, the VA Center for Development and Civic Engagement (CDCE) program assists veteran patients through volunteer work in community-based volunteer programs, hospital wards, nursing homes, VA Medical Centers, and veteran outreach centers.

 To fulfill our mission to help all veterans by volunteering at VA facilities.